-If you served your country by being an active military member, there are a number of different financial aid sources you may qualify for as a result of your service.
+If you served your country by being an active military member, there are a number of different financial aid sources you may qualify for as a result of your service, including the GI bill.
 Depending on your years of service, along with a variety of other factors, your benefits may vary.
 To get an estimate of your individual benefits and compare different programs, you can check the Department of Veterans Affairs.

 What is the GI Bill and Who Qualifies?
 What Benefits are Available?

 In general, there are two different types of Veterans Financial Aid/Educational benefits: the Post 9/11 GI Bill and the Montgomery GI Bill.
 A little known fact is that both of these programs can be used towards your graduate program if you qualify!

 The Post 9/11 GI Bill is specifically for members who served at least 90 days of active duty service after September 10, 2001 and received an honorable discharge.
 The Post 9/11 Bill can cover up to 100% of your tuition costs and up to $1000 a month as a housing allowance while you are attending school.
 In order to qualify for the full 100% benefit, you would have to have completed 36 months of service, and the benefit amount is based on your public in-state tuition rate.